Ibrahim778/libwebsocket/README.md

 My own websocket client library written in C++

-- Aims to be simple, doesn't require any dependecies apart from C++11 and mbedtls (if you're using SSL)
+- Aims to be simple, doesn't require any dependecies apart from C++11, pthread and mbedtls (if you're using SSL)
 - Example usage in src/example.cpp

 Required code for the library are in the following files (inside src/):